The-Crypto-Duck/Web-Form/README.md

 # Web-Form
 A simple form for a website.
+You can use it for your website or whatever you'd like.
+If my work is used creddit would be much appreciated.
+Enjoy